DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 Capacity: 12 passengers

-Notes: This is an improved version of the Legacy 500, on the rental market since 2019.
+Notes: This is an upgraded version of the Legacy 500, on the rental market since 2019.
 Its main competitors are the Gulfstream G280 and the Bombardier Challenger 350.

 Price: 30 million euros